Williancc1557/Williancc1557/README.md

 ### Hi!
 My name is Willian, i'm from brazil.

- Sou atualmente **programador de python**, momentaneamente produzindo um bot no discord chamado fênix.
+ Sou atualmente **programador de .py/ html-css** momentaneamente em aprendizado continuo!

 <!--
 **minegt1500/minegt1500** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.